FreeDSx/LDAP/docs/Server/General-Usage.md

 class MyReadOnlyBackend implements LdapBackendInterface {
     /**
      * Yield entries that are candidates for the search.
-The framework applies
+     *
-     * FilterEvaluator as a final pass, so you may pre-filter for efficiency or
+     * The FilterEvaluator as a final pass, so you may pre-filter for efficiency or
      * yield all entries in scope for simplicity.
      */
     public function search(SearchContext $context): Generator
     {
         // $context->baseDn    — Dn: the search base
         // $context->scope     — int: SearchRequest::SCOPE_BASE_OBJECT | SCOPE_SINGLE_LEVEL | SCOPE_WHOLE_SUBTREE
         // $context->filter    — FilterInterface: the requested LDAP filter
         // $context->attributes — Attribute[]: requested attributes (empty = all)
         // $context->typesOnly — bool: return only attribute names, not values